George Osmond: Life and career

 He was born in Etna, Wyoming, the youngest of Agnes (née Van Noy) and Rulon Osmond's three sons.
-Rulon's father, George, emigrated from England and became an early leader in the Church of Jesus Christ of Latter-day Saints.
+Rulon's father, George, emigrated from England and became an early leader in The Church of Jesus Christ of Latter-day Saints.
 Rulon died on November 24, 1917, 42 days after George was born.
 Agnes married and later divorced John Neyman, with whom she had a daughter.
 She then married Clarence Hoopes, a widower with five children, and remained with him until his death; they had no children.
+Agnes survived long enough to see the rise and fall of George's children's musical careers.

 A devout Latter-day Saint, Osmond served two LDS Church missions (Hawaii; the United Kingdom) after his discharge from the United States Army.

 Stationed at Defense Depot Ogden in 1944, he met Olive Davis who worked there as a secretary; they married that December 1.
 The couple had nine children: George Jr. (Virl), Tom, Alan, Wayne, Merrill, Jay, Donny, Marie, and Jimmy.
 Virl and Tom were born with a degenerative condition which left them nearly deaf.
 Doctors warned the couple that future children had a higher chance of having a hearing loss, but George and Olive wanted a large family.
 While all of their other children were born hearing, Wayne Osmond eventually experienced severe hearing loss in the late 1990s as a result of treatment he received following removal of a brain tumor.

 Osmond worked in real estate, insurance, and as postmaster for Ogden, as well as operating a homestead dairy farm with his brothers Rulon Jr. and Ralph.
 He loved to sing and taught his sons barbershop harmony, eventually forming Alan, Wayne, Merrill, and Jay into a quartet.
 The boys' natural talent soon received public notice, which led to frequent appearances at church functions and local civil events.
 An audition for The Lawrence Welk Show went awry after Welk snubbed the quartet, but an encounter with the Lennon Sisters led to a booking at Disneyland, where they caught the eye of Walt Disney himself, who took a personal interest in them.
 The boys then auditioned for Andy Williams, whose show helped launch them into the national spotlight.